 Together, Regional One Health and Camden Coalition will devote the next several months focused on analyzing every piece of data to better understand our patients and possible trends related to their circumstances that have them in need of care.
 Funded in part by the Assisi Foundation of Memphis, this project will give Regional One Health the resources to dig much deeper than ever before into underlying reasons people in our community become patients, and what we can do to reduce or remove those reasons.

-“It must be done,” said Susan Cooper, RN, MSN, FAAN, the Chief Integration Officer and Senior Vice president of Ambulatory Services at Regional One Health.
+“It must be done,” said Susan Cooper, RN, MSN, FAAN, the Chief Integration Officer at Regional One Health.
 “I think Regional One Health has the will.
 It certainly has the population that can benefit from these activities.
 This is a chance for us to take the learnings from others; the Camden Coalition nationally has set up a coordinating center for this complex care management.
 And across this nation they can choose to work with anybody, but they see something in us.
 They’re excited about coming here to Memphis.”